 White roots underneath hazel hair are very noticeable and do not look so good.
-Your hair color now needs frequent touch-ups.
-The hair color is not the only feature showing signs of the passing time, your complexion and teeth also change.
-It seems that the hazel-brown all of a sudden is no longer the right hair color.
-If you are familiar with these observations then a good haircut and shiny gray hair may look more harmonious and maybe even younger than colored hair.
+Your hair colour now needs frequent touch-ups.
+The hair colour is not the only feature showing signs of the passing time, your complexion and teeth also change.
+It seems that the hazel-brown all of a sudden is no longer the right hair colour.
+If you are familiar with these observations then a good haircut and shiny gray hair may look more harmonious and maybe even younger than coloured hair.
 This is a good reason to embrace the reality of gray or even white hair.
-At this turn of events, your hair style and prior coloring techniques determine how you can best manage the transition to wearing your hair gray or white.
+At this turn of events, your hair style and prior colouring techniques determine how you can best manage the transition to wearing your hair gray or white.

 Bleaching Gray Hair the Right Way: Six Steps

-- The more drastically you have changed your natural hair color before the more thoughts you should give to the transition strategy.
+- The more drastically you have changed your natural hair colour before the more thoughts you should give to the transition strategy.
 Light blonde streaks can be allowed to grow out.
-On the other hand, you or your hair stylist should find different interim solutions for overall darker colored hair.
-Such interim solutions could consist of coloring your hair in a transitional shade, streaks or a new shorter haircut
+On the other hand, you or your hair stylist should find different interim solutions for overall darker coloured hair.
+Such interim solutions could consist of colouring your hair in a transitional shade, streaks or a new shorter haircut

 - The fewer artificial red pigments you have applied to your hair prior to transitioning to gray the easier it is to bleach your hair.
 The transition from light blonde to gray or white hair is the least noticeable, especially if you put some light streaks in your hair during the transition

 - Intensive tinting can also ease the transition to gray hair.
 Tinting covers gray and therefore helps to hide darker roots.
 With time, the pigmentation after tinting your hair fades